Why use Language Connections?

 What differentiates a professional translator from a bilingual individual?

+Many people check our translation services faq about this topic.
 A professional translator is a professional writer; good writing is a skill unto itself.

 Beyond that, a professional translator specializes in language switching and assimilating specialized language.
 For a bilingual speaker, one often categorizes aspects of life by language; some topics are more comfortable in one language than the other.
 Translators work to bridge that gap and to create texts that read as well in the target language as they did in the original.
 Many of our translators have advanced degrees from accredited translation programs and in their areas of expertise.